prontoplugins/ultimatethemingforjirasd/docs/index.md

 This is the page first the new version 2.0 of the Ultimate Theming for Jira Service Desk.

-You can find the old documentation here: https://pronto-plugins.herokuapp.com/ultimate.html
+You can find the old documentation h[here](https://pronto-plugins.herokuapp.com/ultimate.html).